Dion-Krasniqi/workout-tracker/README.md

 * Loading of objects from Zustand needs work, both the functions and their implementation;
 * Most of UI needs to be improved and standardised;
 * When dropdown menu in exercise creation is active, there appears a black box at the bottom;
-* (Related ish) Better showcasing of exercise data;
-* Loading screen before actual loading the sessions/workouts;
+* Loading screen before actual loading the sessions/workouts(partially);
 * Stopwatch resets if active session is exited;
 * Mix of tailwindCSS and CSS might mess up some styling;

 Planned features:
 * Search/filter sessions, workouts, and exercises;
-* Delete exercises;
 * Change workout name;
 * Edit exercise set number;
 * Edit session start and end time;
 * Remove set/exercise in active workout;
 * Prior session data be viewable;
-* Data should be trasnfarable, either account or extracting and importing manually;
+* Data should be trasnfarable, either account or extracting and importing manually(partially implemented);
 * Session based memory option;
 * Reset exercise data and add optional marker;
-* Exercise reordering;